CSU-NLP-Group/medIKAL/readme.md

 ## Dataset

-Due to copyright requirements and privacy restrictions, we only provide the specific ID for each EMR data sample.
-You can use this ID to access the full EMR from the source website (https://bingli.iiyi.com/).
+Due to copyright requirements and privacy restrictions, we only provide the URL-id of the source web page of each EMR.
+You can easily access each medical record's URL by concatenating the URL-id with the [base URL of the source website](https://bingli.iiyi.com/).

 ## Env